- Sustainable water cycle

-Knowledge development about the possible impact of climate change on the functioning of water distribution networks, such as more frequent pipe fractures and greater pipe pressure resulting from higher temperatures.
+Knowledge development about possible impacts of climate change on the functioning of water distribution networks, such as more frequent pipe fractures and greater pipe pressure caused by higher temperatures.

 - Urban environment

-Research into strengthening the resilience of cities, both in terms of processing peak downpours and of limiting heat stress.
+Strengthening the resilience of cities, both in terms of processing peak downpours and limiting heat stress.